GuruMaps/iOSManual/03-settings.md

 ### Sync {#sync}

 Galileo Offline Maps allows you to synchronize all your data to make your collections visible and available through all your iOS devices using your Facebook or iCloud account.

-App uses Facebook/iCloud login only for authentication, this does not let the Galileo post or share your data.
+Galileo Offline Maps allows you to synchronize all your geo data collections available throughout all of your iOS devices.
+This is accomplished using your Facebook or iCloud account.
+App uses Facebook/iCloud login only can be done, this does not let the Galileo post or share your data.

-To enable synchronization feature, go to the app Settings &gt; Sync and select the appropriate way to authenticate.
+To enable the synchronization feature, go to the app Settings &gt; Sync and select the desired synchronizing option.
+Use the same login on all your devices to keep the data synchronized.

-**Note**: use the same login on all your devices to keep the data synchronized.
+Tip: synchronization is a beta feature, so we recommend you backup your collections in advance to avoid unexpected data loss.

 ![](/assets/sync.png)